justisGipson/google_cert/configuration_management_and_the_cloud/week_one/README.md

 Look into how automation can be applied to manage fleets of computers by:

+* Learn about configuration management, which lets us manage the configuration of our computers at scale

 * Learn how to use **Puppet**, the current industry standard for configuration management

+* Learn how to make use of the cloud to help us scale our infrastructure

 * Learn about the benefits and challenges of moving services to the Cloud

 * Learn the best practices for handling hundreds of virtual machines running in the Cloud

 ---